 Hello guys.
 It’s Friday again and I hope that you’re all ready for another weekend project.
 As Tensorflow 2.0-alpha came out, I feel so eager to try out its new features and I guess you guys may too.
 The final release won’t be around until this summer so, we have a lot of time to get ready by then.

 This week’s topic is about Tensorflow Datasets (tensorflow_datasets), a new Tensorflow’s package that I have tried out recently.
-This package may be the perfect solution which can eliminate all the pain you may suffer when preparing training data.
+This package may be the perfect solution that can eliminate all the pain you may suffer when preparing training data.

 This post was originally written in Japanese (which you can find here).
 If you prefer Japanese (and can stand my weird Japanese), feel free to jump to that post.